Volkswagen ID.3

 The Volkswagen ID.3 is a battery electric small family car (C-segment) produced by Volkswagen since 2019.
-It is the first production car to utilize the MEB platform, and the first model of the ID. series.
+It is the first passenger vehicle of Volkswagen Group to utilise the MEB platform, and the first in what would become the long-running ID. series.
 It was unveiled on 9 September 2019 at the Frankfurt Motor Show, after being first shown as the I.D. concept car at the 2016 Paris Motor Show.
 Deliveries to retail customers began in Germany in September 2020.

 Overview

 I.D.
 Concept

 The ID.3 was previewed as a concept car called the Volkswagen I.D., first shown at the 2016 Paris Motor Show.
 It was the first concept model of the new all-electric I.D. sub-brand.
 According to Volkswagen, the I.D. featured innovations such as virtual wing mirrors (using video cameras), "chocolate bar" battery design, and retractable LiDAR sensors used for autonomous driving, not all of which made it to the production version.